Phoenix Suns Starting Lineup: Analyzing the Phoenix Suns Depth Chart, 6th Man, Bench & More

 What Does the Phoenix Suns' Starting 5 Lineup Look Like?

-The Phoenix Suns are one of the oldest teams in the NBA and last season, their starting lineup one was one of the most expensive in the league.
-But after failing to make the Play-In and the playoffs, the Suns have been active this offseason.
-After a major trade and smart acquisitions, the Suns are reshaping their team around youth, defense, and experience for a strong playoff push.
+The Phoenix Suns are one of the oldest teams in the NBA and last season, their starting lineup was among the most expensive in the league.
+After failing to reach the Play-In or the playoffs, the Suns were aggressive this offseason, reshaping their roster around youth, defense, and experience in hopes of a stronger playoff push.

 PositionStarter